eliwilliams1337/website/projects/interviews.md

  Format:

-A series of prompt based responses, all formatted here.
+A list of prompt based responses, all formatted here.

 If you recieved this link, please consider it an invitation to complete the below interview.

+No data is collected other than your responses, so be as honest as you wish.

 ## [submit here](https://docs.google.com/forms/d/e/1FAIpQLScwNoCgmWZnN3sqX-q1YNi7ieuP7R2rxn_-Ypx1dfivWpKOPw/viewform?usp=preview)